-- 1. Wet your entire body with warm, NOT hot, water. - 2.
-Wash hair with normal shampoo/conditioner.
-Wash your face and body with your normal soap, then rinse. - 3.
-Wet the sponge provided then turn off the water. - 4.
-Use the sponge side only and clean starting from the surgical knee working outward to include the front and back of your thigh and lower leg.
+- 1. Wet your entire body with warm, NOT hot, water. - 2.Wash hair with normal shampoo/conditioner.
+Wash your face and body with your normal soap, then rinse. - 3.Wet the sponge provided then turn off the water. - 4.
+Use the sponge side only and clean starting from the surgical shoulder working outward to include your chest, neck, back and down to your fingers.
+Be sure to scrub your surgical armpit with the sponge last.
 Avoid contact with your eyes, ears, mouth and directly on genitals.
-This process should take 3 minutes to clean. - 5.
-Wait 2 minutes after this application before turning the shower back on and rinsing off. - 6.
-Rinse off all of the soap from your body with warm water. - 7.
-Dry with a clean towel and wear clean clothes to bed.
+This process should take 3 minutes to clean. - 5.Wait 2 minutes after this application before turning the shower back on and rinsing off.

+6.Rinse off all of the soap from your body with warm water.

+7.Dry with a clean towel and wear clean clothes to bed.